microverseinc/ror-social-scaffold/README.md

 [![hire-badge](https://img.shields.io/badge/Consult%20/%20Hire%20Shabab-Click%20to%20Contact-brightgreen)](mailto:shababsaifi@gmail.com) [![Twitter Follow](https://img.shields.io/twitter/follow/shabab_ali?label=Follow%20Shabab%20on%20Twitter&style=social)](https://twitter.com/shabab_ali)

-# Private Events
+# Social Media Project

-> In this project, we designed an [ERD diagram](https://github.com/ikraamg/Social-Media/blob/milestone1/docs/Social%20Media%20ERD.pdf) which visually displays the database schema and structure.
+> In this project, we first designed an [ERD diagram](https://github.com/ikraamg/Social-Media/blob/milestone1/docs/Social%20Media%20ERD.pdf) which visually displays the database schema and structure.
+> We then added a friendship functionality using self-referencial relationships to the forked repositry.
+> Finally, we added 51 tests.
+Including rspec unit tests for the models, rspec controller tests and then capybara integration tests.

 ## Built With

 - Ruby v2.7.0
 - Ruby on Rails v5.2.4.2
+- Gems used for testing: Capybara, Rspec-Rails, Shoulda-matchers and FactoryBot.

+## Live Demo

+TBA

 ## Getting Started